vil/H4X-Tools/CONTRIBUTING.md

 Keep an eye at the [projects](https://github.com/users/vil/projects/2) and [issues](https://github.com/vil/H4X-Tools/issues) page to see if there is anything specific to do.

 ## Submitting changes
 After you have forked the project and done your changes.
-Open an pull request and tell what have you changed, improved or added.
-Also, please follow the same coding style as the project is currently using.
+Open an pull request and tell what you have changed, improved or added.

+Also avoid using AI, human written code is always better.

-Don't also write **random** commit messages, simply tell shortly in the message what you have done.
+Don't also write **random** commit messages, simply tell shortly what you have done.

 -------------------------